davidlevyelias/gma2_workers/README.md

     - `timer` (Default): High-performance, low-overhead using native timer interrupts.
     - `cmd`: Robust, isolated execution using the command line pipeline.
 - **Async or Await:** Call `RunAsync` with an `onComplete` callback, or `RunSync` to block until all workers finish and immediately receive the response.
+- **Configurable Worker Pool:** Use the optional `workers` parameter to cap concurrency independently from the number of tasks.
 - **Lua 5.3 Compatible:** Ready for standard Lua environments.

 🧱 **Project Structure**